-Read testimonials from students, parents, teachers, and learning specialists have to say about this program.
+Read testimonials from students, parents, teachers, and learning specialists have to say about how our program helped their children.

 While parent, student and teacher testimonials are incredibly powerful, we also use multiple assessment methods to measure the true impact of the program on our students.

-- We pre/post test all students using the nationally normed Woodcock Reading Mastery Test III to give us a snapshot of how our students compare to their national cohort.
+- We pre/post test lower level readers using the nationally normed Dibels reading assessment to give us a snapshot of how our students compare to their national cohort.

 - We internally track each student’s reading growth.
 At the start of the program, we record their entry point, measure their reading fluency and reading level in our curriculum.
 Then, we re-measure progress on a weekly basis.